-Educational Opportunities: We try to provide training that builds on skills already mastered, moving from fundamental work with hand tools, to more complex work involving equipment.
+Educational Opportunities: We try to provide training that builds on skills already mastered, moving from fundamental work with hand tools, to more complex work involving mechanized equipment.
 Communication and Evaluation: We meet with interns individually on a monthly basis for an exchange of concerns and ideas and to evaluate the intern's progress.
 This is also an ideal time for you to give us input as well.
 We strongly recommend that you share your goals and objectives with us, so that we can help make this a positive meaningful experience.
 Off Farm Educational Opportunity: We are a member of the Collaborative Regional Association for Farmer Training (CRAFT).
-This group is comprised of fourteen other organic or biodynamic farms in the Hudson and Pioneer Valley regions who work cooperatively to better educate farm interns.
+This group is comprised of about fifteen organic or biodynamic farms in the Hudson and Pioneer Valley regions who work cooperatively to better educate farm interns.
 Through our participation in this effort we hope to give broader experience to interns than they can receive on their farm alone.
 We also hope to provide a peer base to help interns connect with others who share similar goals.
 At bi-weekly meetings, program interns are exposed to a broad range of techniques being used by successful small-scale organic farmers in the Northeast.
 We consider this an important component in the educational experience that we offer and provide paid time to attend these meetings.

 Meals: Yes, crew lunch during the work week, staple foods like beans and rice, and meat/eggs/veggies are an addition to the weekly pay.

 Preferred method of Contact: email